Cyclo-cross Superprestige

 The Cyclo-cross Superprestige is a season-long cyclo-cross competition, consisting of around 8 rounds throughout the season in Belgium and the Netherlands.
-It is one of three season-long competitions, alongside the UCI Cyclo-cross World Cup and the X²O Badkamers Trophy (formerly known as the DVV Trophy, BPost Bank Trophy, and Gazet van Antwerpen trophy).
+It is one of three major season-long competitions, alongside the UCI Cyclo-cross World Cup and the Cyclo-cross Trophy.
+A season consist of several races in the categories Elite Men and Elite Women.
+Riders can win points in each race and at the end of the season the rider with the highest point tally in each category is considered the winner.
+Until 2020 Superprestige had separate classification for Under 23 Men, Under-23 Women and Junior Men.

 The first Superprestige took place in 1982–1983 and was won by Hennie Stamsnijder of the Netherlands.
-The Superprestige is organised by trade teams, not national teams as is found in the UCI Cyclo-cross World Cup.
+The Superprestige is organised for trade teams, not national teams.
+Since 2018 Superprestige has been organised by Flanders Classics.

-Two riders managed to win all 8 Superprestige races in one season, Sven Nys in 2006–07 and Mathieu van der Poel in 2018–19.
-The 2022–2023 season only contains 7 races due to the race in Gieten being removed from the calendar.
+Only two riders have won all eight Superprestige races in one season, Sven Nys in 2006–07 and Mathieu van der Poel in 2018–19.
+The 2022–2023 season only contains seven races due to the race in Gieten being removed from the calendar.

+Points

+During each race the Superprestige classification points are awarded based on the following table.